techbrett/OfficeDocs-SkypeForBusiness/Teams/dial-voice-reference.md

 ### Dial by Name - Multiple users with the same name

-If there are multiple users with the same name then it's possible that a dial by name search returns these users.
-In this case, the default behaviour will be to say each name followed by the option to select.
+If there are multiple users with the same name, then it's possible that a dial by name search returns these users.
+In this case, the default behaviour is to say each name followed by the option to select.
 For example, if the caller searches for `John Smith` and there were 3 people with that name in the organization, the caller hears:

 For John Smith, press 1.
 For John Smith, press 2.
 For John Smith, press 3.

-In these situations the information the caller is presented with can be extended by configuring the [UserNameExtension](/powershell/module/teams/new-csautoattendant?view=teams-ps#-usernameextension) parameter.
+In these situations, the information the caller is presented with can be extended by configuring the [UserNameExtension](/powershell/module/teams/new-csautoattendant?view=teams-ps#-usernameextension) parameter.

-The UserNameExtension specifies how to extend the information returned in a dial by name search with additional information.
+The `UserNameExtension` specifies how to extend the information returned in a dial by name search with additional information.
 Possible values are:

 - None: Default value, which means the username is pronounced as is.
 - Office: Adds office information from the user profile.
 - Department: Adds department information from the user profile.

-If the UserNameExtension has been configured with `Department` then if the caller searches for `John Smith` and there were 3 people with that name in the organization, the caller hears:
+If the UserNameExtension is configured with `Department`, then if the caller searches for `John Smith` and there were 3 people with that name in the organization, the caller hears:

 For John Smith in accounting, press 1.
 For John Smith in sales, press 2.
 For John Smith in support, press 3.

 ### Dial by Extension